darksidemilk/FogApi/docs/commands/Set-FogSnapins.md

 ```

 ## DESCRIPTION
-Goes through a provided list variable and adds each matching snapin to the provided
+Goes through a provided list variable and adds each matching snapin to the provided hostid
-hostid
+Performs validation on the input before

 ## EXAMPLES